rene-gust/crypto-currency-investment/README.md

 # crypto-currency-investment
-Chrome Extension for investigation on cryptocurrencies
+Chrome Extension for investigation on crypto currencies.